-We have also registered for reoffering: 36,690,056 outstanding shares of common stock and 19,630,588 shares which may be acquired upon exercise of certain other options and warrants.
+We are authorized to issue 500,000,000 shares of common stock.
+As of March 31, 2005, there were an aggregate of 59,374,162 shares of our common stock issued and outstanding on a fully diluted basis.
+In addition, 2,341,198 shares of our common stock may be issued upon the exercise of currently outstanding stock options and 20,509,220 shares of common stock may be issued upon the exercise of current outstanding warrants.
 We are unable to estimate the amount, timing or nature of future sales of outstanding common stock.
 Sales of substantial amounts of the common stock in the public market by these holders or perceptions that such sales may take place may lower the common stock's market price.